Cameras & Video

 I love the classic looks of this camera, and I still take it out on occasion when the mood strikes me.
 Using a mechanical SLR is a lot of fun, but digital has made me a bit lazy when it comes to actually developing film.
 I used to develop black and white images at home — several years before digital really came into its own — and almost all of the images I developed came from this camera.

 My first digital camera was a 3.3 megapixel Minolta Dimage S304 that I purchased new in 2001.
-I did a fair amount of research trying to find something that I woudn’t outgrow too quickly, and I found a really good recommendation for the S304 on dpreview.com.
-This camera had a great CCD and lens combination for a point-and-shoot, and I also really liked the way the camera looked compared to other digital cameras of the time, with a high quality brushed metal body and bezel around the lens.
+I did a fair amount of research trying to find something that I wouldn’t outgrow too quickly, and I found a really good recommendation for the S304 on dpreview.com.
+This camera had a great CCD and lens combination for a point-and-shoot, and I also really liked the way it looked compared to other digital cameras of the time, with a high quality brushed metal body and bezel around the lens.
 I ended up finding a pretty good deal on it too at The Good Guys in Emeryville CA.

 The first is a wide-angle to mild telephoto zoom that came with the camera as part of a kit.
 There’s no vibration reduction on this one, but it does have a quick and sharp autofocus.
 While I would have preferred a little more zoom capability, it’s still a versatile lens that performs very well.
 Unfortunately, though, it stopped working at the very beginning of a cross-country road trip I took in 2008.
 The autofocus jammed, and the manual focus ring wouldn’t work either.
 I had to send it to Nikon for repair under warranty when I returned, and it took them several weeks to get it back to me.
 It’s been working for the last few years and is still my primary lens, but I wouldn’t be surprised if it eventually broke again.